 Stan emphasizes the quality of these foods, especially the meat and eggs.
 With the Vertical Diet or any other diet for that matter, you should be looking for grass-fed meats, free-range and pasture-raised eggs and organic dairy, fruits, and vegetables.

-The reason for the emphasis on grass-fed and pasture-raised it that the vitamin profile and bioavailability of these foods can vary drastically.
-An animal that consumes grain, soy, and corn will not have the nutrient profile as a pasture-raised animal eating grasses.
+The reason for the emphasis on grass-fed and pasture-raised is that the vitamin profile and bioavailability of these foods can vary drastically.
+An animal that consumes grain, soy, and corn will not have the nutrient profile of a pasture-raised animal eating grasses.
 It’s not a subtle difference, it’s a drastic difference in nutrients.

 Stan isn’t alone in his love affair with red meat.
 Besides Stan’s vocal support of the nutritional superiority of red meat vs. chicken and pork, there are several other adamant supporters.
 Dr. Paul Saladino and Dr. Shawn Baker, among others, have been advocating the benefits of red meat and challenging the science that vilified it in the first place.

 Although Stan’s website emphasizes that anyone can benefit from the Vertical Diet, I think it’s really designed for people who want to add muscle.
 That means it may not be your diet if you’re trying to lose weight.
+I still think Keto and Carnivore diets win for weight loss.
 But, it might be an ideal diet for someone in your life who’s trying to add muscle and strength.
 Especially athletes.
 The additional carbs in the Vertical Diet can make weight gain and muscle building easier.